dmlc/dmlc.github.io/_posts/2015-11-03-training-deep-net-with-R.markdown

 ### Load and Preprocess the Image

 Now we are ready to classify a real image.
 In this example, we simply take the parrots image from imager package.
 But you can always change it to other images.
 Firstly we will test it on a photo of Mt.
-Baker in north WA, but taken in Vancouver.
+Baker in north WA.

 Load and plot the image: